Planting and Care

 1. Receiving your Trees

-Ideally your trees should be planted as soon as you receive them.
-Once your trees arrive keep them in their packaging until they are ready to be planted later that same day.
+Ideally, your trees should be planted as soon as you receive them.
+Keep them in their packaging until they are ready to be planted later that same day.

 2. Ready to Plant

 Carefully open the box and remove trees from their packaging.
-Gently shake off the damp wood shaving around the roots.
+Gently shake off the damp wood shavings around the roots.
 Next, soak the tree roots in a bucket of water for a couple of hours before planting.
-It is strongly recommended to plant as soon as possible in the ground, preferably on a cloudy or cooler part of the day.
+It is strongly recommended to plant as soon as possible in the ground, preferably on a cloudy day or during a cooler time.
 Avoid hot, windy or sunny days as trees may go in shock: always protect the roots.

 3. Planting Hole Preparation for Trees